Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Parameterizing the Gap Indicator

 for label accuracy $q$, classifier accuracy $p$ and margin $\epsilon$. \end{restatable} The expectation of the random variable $G\mleft(q,p,\epsilon\mright)$ thus equals $\mleft(2q-1\mright)\epsilon$, which is positive as $q>0.5$.

-We are interested in whether using an $m-$majority vote of the noisy crowdworker labels provides more information about which of the two classifiers is better than using $m$ times as many data points with a single label each.
+We are now interested in whether using an $m-$majority vote of the noisy crowdworker labels provides more information about which of the two classifiers is better than using $m$ times as many data points with a single label each.
 More precisely, we would like to find out whether the better classifier is more likely to win with a single label and more data points, or with aggregated labels.
 In technical terms, we thus want to know whether for independent copies $G_i$ of $G$.
-For small $n$ and $m$ this can be checked by numerically calculating the exact probabilities.
-It is consistently true according to a large scale grid search over the possible values of $p,q$ and $\epsilon$ that evaluated nearly five billion configurations, detailed in Appendix \ref{sec:experiments}.
+For small $n$ and $m$ we can calculate the exact probabilities of identifying the better classifier $c_b$ using test sets with different levels of label accuracy $q$.
+According to a large scale grid search over the possible values of $p,q$ and $\epsilon$ that evaluated nearly five billion configurations, detailed in Appendix \ref{sec:experiments}, using $m=1$ labels is consistently the best approach.
+Figure \ref{fig:exact} demonstrates this, showing the exact probabilities for fixed accuracy $p=0.8$, margin $\epsilon=0.01$ and varying values of the label accuracy $q$ and label budget $k$.

 \ifthenelse{\boolean{icml}}{

 } {